A long tradition

-Mahendra has adopted our bespoke Pronutiva package of conventional and biological inputs, including Provax, Eros Gold, and Shenzi.
+Mahendra has adopted our bespoke ProNutiva package of conventional and biological inputs, including Provax, Eros Gold, and Shenzi.
 He’s seen particular success using Gainexa, which he tells us has helped improve rice quality by reducing chaffy grains and breakage.
 He’s also benefited from NPP biological inputs such as Pilatus which has boosted crop yields and Eros Gold which has provided effective weed control in his paddy.

 A thirsty grain

 Water is an increasingly contentious issue within farming.
 In India, more than 90% of groundwater is used in agriculture.
-Basmati rice growing is particularly water-intensive and comes at a huge cost for the environment as a result.
+Basmati rice growing is particularly water-intensive and comes at a huge cost to the environment as a result.
 A kilo of rice counts for almost 1,670 litres of water – or eight full bathtubs.
 Rice growing may not be sustainable in the future unless farmers make significant changes.

-Mahendra tells us that he’s aware that, “as temperatures increase day by day and water is becoming very scarce” that he’ll need to adopt more sustainable practices to produce more rice at a lower environmental cost.
+Mahendra tells us that he’s aware that, “as temperatures increase day by day and water is becoming very scarce” he’ll need to adopt more sustainable practices to produce more rice at a lower environmental cost.
 Switching to UPL’s suite of biosolutions is part of Mahendra’s strategy to improve water efficiency on his farm, while also creating shared prosperity for his fields, communities, and environment.

 Farming for the future